stenvdb/craft-fathom-analytics/README.md

 ## Configuring Fathom Analytics

 This plugin obviously requires Fathom running on one of your servers.
-Once it is up and running (which is [super easy](https://github.com/usefathom/fathom/blob/master/docs/Installation%20instructions.md)), configure Fathom Analytic's settings in a `config/fathom-anaytics.php` file.
+Once it is up and running (which is [super easy](https://github.com/usefathom/fathom/blob/master/docs/Installation%20instructions.md)), configure Fathom Analytic's settings in a `config/fathom-anaytics.php` file (multi-site config is supported).
 See an example below:

 ```
 <?php